open-contracting-archive/standard-collaborator/django/website/README_CONVERSION.md

 in the scheme above.
 The path will be stored in the database for that tag when the HTML is generated.

+Actually we'll have to generate and store that path for each language ...
+I guess we can use a foreign key for that.

 QUESTION: do we actually want to have some sort of index.html at `/r/<tag>/en/` ?
 Should the `01_xxx/01_yyy.md` be converted into index.html at the root?
 Or should we respond to the URL `/r/<tag>/en/` by serving up `01_xxx/01_yyy.md` ?